 |Storage:||1x Kingston M.2 SSD 500GB, 1x Samsung SSD 840 EVO 120 GB, 1x Toshiba HDD 1TB|

-Based on the average U.S. price of 13,26 cents per kilowatt hour (kWh), running a gaming PC 24/7 with an energy consumption of 400W per hour will cost $38,19.
+Based on the average U.S. price of 13,26 cents per kilowatt hour (kWh), running a gaming PC 24/7 with a demand of 400W per hour will cost $38,19.
 In comparison, a system that consumes 600W per hour will cost $57,28 per month.

-|Power Consumption:||Monthly Cost||Daily Cost||Hourly Cost:|
+|Consumption:||Monthly Cost||Daily Cost||Hourly Cost:|

-As you can see, gaming PCs can be quite expensive; however, most systems are set in the 400W-600W area, where you can expect to pay $38,19 – $57,28 per month.
+As you can see, gaming PC can be quite expensive; however, most systems are set in the 400W-600W area, where you can expect to pay $38,19 – $57,28 per month.

-Depending on where you live, the numbers above can change quite a lot, as energy prices vary between each state and country.
-For instance, if you live in Louisiana, which has the lowest rates per kWh of 9.34 cents, running a 600W system would only cost $40,35 instead of $57,28 (saving of 29,56%).
+Depending on where you live, the numbers above can change quite a lot, as prices vary between each state and country.
+For instance, if you live in Louisiana, which has the lowest rates per kWh of 9.34 cents, running a 600W system would only cost $40,35 instead of $57,28 (saving 29,56%).

 In comparison, running a gaming PC in Hawaii, which has the highest rates of 28,87 cents per kWh, will cost $124,7 per month.

-Now, if you don’t want to spend a lot of money every month just for your gaming PC, what can you do to reduce its energy appetite?
+Now, if you don’t want to spend a lot of money every month just for your gaming PC, what can you do to reduce its appetite?

 Change your Windows settings:

-Upgrade to more energy-efficient components:
+Upgrade to more efficient components:

 Every year, companies like Nvidia, AMD, Asus, Corsair, and co. release new components, which are usually more energy-efficient than the previous versions.
-Upgrading to more efficient PC parts can save you a few bucks on the energy bill, but please note that more powerful parts still consume more power.
+Upgrading to more efficient PC parts can save you a few bucks on the bill, but please note that more powerful parts still consume more power.